 Intron A; Pegasys

-Take your missed dose as soon as possible on the same day or the next day and then continue on your regular dosing schedule.
+There are no food restrictions.
+Take your missed dose as soon as possible on the same day or the next day and then continue your regular dosing schedule.
 If multiple days are missed, check with your medical provider about what to do.
 Never double dose or take doses too close together.

 Potential Side Effects and Toxicity

 Interferon has a high number of side effects associated with it: fatigue, headaches, nausea, chills, insomnia, anemia, pyrexia (fever), injection site reactions, loss of appetite, rash, myalgia (muscle pain), neutropenia, irritability, depression, alopecia (hair loss), dyspnea (shortness of breath), arthralgia (joint pain), pruritus (itching), flu-like feelings, dizziness, diarrhea, cough, weight loss, vomiting, unspecified pain, dry skin, anxiety, abdominal pain, leukopenia, and thrombocytopenia.
-In the case of the psychiatric/emotional side effects: interferon has been associated with depression, anxiety and, in rare cases, suicidal thoughts.
-If you have a history of any of these conditions, talk to your provider before starting HBV treatment.
-It does not mean you can’t take HBV treatment, you just want to watch for signs and be able to take preventative actions ahead of time.
+In the case of the psychiatric/emotional side effects, interferon has been associated with depression, anxiety and, in rare cases, suicidal thoughts.
+If you have a history of any of these conditions, talk to your provider before starting HBV treatment with interferon.
+It does not mean you can’t take interferon (or another HBV treatment), but you want to watch for signs of worsening depression and be able to take preventative actions ahead of time.
 As an injectable, injection site reactions (redness, swelling, and/or itching) and inflammation are common.
 If you have autoimmune hepatitis or are allergic to any of the ingredients in interferon, you should not take it.

 Potential Drug Interactions

 Although interferon is no longer used in HCV treatment, it still has a potential role for treating HBV.
-That said, it is rarely used for HBV.
-The World Health Organization does not include it in their HBV guidelines.
+That said, it is rarely used for HBV, and the World Health Organization does not include it in their HBV guidelines.
+Interferon will not cure HBV—currently, no HBV medication will cure you—but it can decrease your risk of long-term complications such as cirrhosis or liver cancer.
 It has some clinical advantages over the oral antivirals, as it’s a finite therapy and it doesn’t lead to HBV resistance, but it’s a difficult medication to take (injection) and tolerate.
 Other medications are easier to take (oral) with fewer side effects.
 Interferon is less safe for people who have any level of cirrhosis and should never be used by someone with decompensated cirrhosis.
 The AASLD Guidelines for the Treatment of Hepatitis B do include pegylated interferon alfa, along with Baraclude (entecavir or ETV), Viread (tenofovir disoproxil fumarate or TDF), and Vemlidy (tenofovir alafenamide or TAF) as first-line agents in the treatment of HBV.
 If you need HBV treatment, talk to your medical provider about which option is best for you.